junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 The pain of the option is nothing less cruel than asking him to kill Cas again, with his own hand.
 He has one chance to save Cas, but he has to weigh his life.

 "It's not fair!"
 Dean cries out loud, torn apart.
-His heart is too painful to keep beating, but yet he lives.
+His heart is too painful to keep beating, yet he lives.

 "Welcome to the real world," Balthazar replies nonchalantly.

 "I can't, I can't," he moans and cries.

-The choice should have been obvious -- a thousand people's life for Cas.
-He can even imagine what Cas would say if he's here.
+The choice should have been obvious -- a thousand people's lives for Cas.
+He can even imagine what Cas would say if he were here.
 But Dean doesn't care.
 He's dead anyway.

 "Damn you!" he bites and curses.
 "Damn the angels!
 Damn Heaven!
 Damn God!
 Damn the whole world!
 Screw you!"

-He yells and scream, stops caring the angel who's still in the room, not caring people outside might hear him.
+He yells and screams, stops caring about the angel who's still in the room, not caring that people outside might hear him.

 He wails and howls, "This is what I get for believing for so long?
 Then screw the Lord!
 Screw the faith!
 Screw the whole world for all I care!
 The world never did me any good, the city never loved me.
 He did."